-Preface
+1 Preface

 AID, the Advanced Interactive Debugger in BS2000, provides users with a powerful debugging tool.
-AID V2.0A can be installed in BS2000 versions as of V9.5.
 Thanks to AID, error diagnostics, debugging and short-term error recovery of all programs generated in BS2000 are considerably more rapid and more straightforward than other approaches, such as inserting debugging aid statements into a program, for example.
 AID is permanently available and is extremely adaptable to the particular programming language.
 Any program debugged using AID does not have to be recompiled but can be used in a production run immediately.
 The range of functions of AID and its debugging language (using AID commands) are primarily tailored to interactive applications.
 AID can, however, also be used in batch mode.
 AID provides the user with a wide range of options for monitoring and controlling execution, effecting output and modification of memory contents; furthermore it provides help information on program execution as well as information on the AID program itself.